Giannoudis/BackendScripting/README.md

 # High-performance backend scripting for .NET

-The following section presents an approach that allows C# scripts to be executed efficiently in the backend.
+The following solution presents an approach that allows C# scripts to be executed efficiently in the backend.
 This decouples the implementation of the business logic from the backend code.

 The following criteria were taken into account when implementing the scripting API: